idleberg/vscode-bridlensis/README.md

-⚠️ **This package was once part of [vscode-nsis](https://github.com/idleberg/vscode-nsis), but has been outsourced to prepare of its planned deprecation**
+⚠️ **This package was once part of [vscode-nsis](https://github.com/idleberg/vscode-nsis), but has been outsourced to prepare its deprecation**

 # BridleNSIS for Visual Studio Code